 St. Joan of Arc School places a strong emphasis on our STEM program.
 SJA is one of less than 150 schools to achieve STEM Certification though AdvancED, an international accrediting organization.
 SJA has also achieved STEM Endorsement from the Notre Dame of Maryland University.
 SJA integrates science, technology, engineering and mathematics into every area of the curriculum.
 Our vision and mission statements highlight the importance of STEM for the growth and future of our students.
-Technology is fully integrated into the curriculum through the daily use of interactive SmartBoards in all classrooms, a mobile laptop cart, two mobile iPad carts as well as dedicated iPads for online Techbooks, schoolwide wireless Internet access, as well as a stationary computer lab located in the Innovation lab.
-Students use this lab for online research, video production, and 3D printing.
+Technology is fully integrated into the curriculum through the daily use of interactive SmartBoards in all classrooms, one-to-one Chromebooks in middle school, two mobile iPad carts as well as dedicated iPads for Grades PreK4 through Grade 5, schoolwide wireless Internet access, as well as a state-of-the-art computer lab located in the Innovation lab.
+Students use this lab for online research, video production, coding, and 3D printing.
 SJA is proud to incorporate STEM programs including:

 - Career Day in the fall